-The smog sensor detects road traffic pollutants and automatically selects air recirculation when the level of pollution outside the vehicle reaches a certain level.
+Where fitted, the smog sensor detects road traffic pollutants and automatically selects air recirculation when the level of pollution outside the vehicle reaches a certain level.
 The level of pollution at which the smog sensor will respond can be adjusted on the Options screen.